-Shame is a normal part of being human, it is also one of the most painful emotions we experience.
-When feeling shame, you are most likely reflecting on yourself in a judgemental and critical way.
-Although shame can often cause difficulties, sometimes shame can serve a purpose.
-Shame can motivate us to conform to what might be most socially acceptable.
-Specifically, shame can keep us from behaving in ways that may result in us being rejected by others.
-In addition, shame can sometimes alert us when we are doing something that does not align with our values.
-However, quite often shame shows up in the counselling room and it is complexed and damaging.
-It can be a result of internalizing past experiences of being devalued, objectified and humiliated.
-For example, those that have had a critical parent, suffered trauma or neglect, been bullied, abused (sexually, physically or verbally) or suffered social stigma can have strong feelings of shame.
+Shame is a natural aspect of being human and is among the most painful emotions we encounter.
+When experiencing shame, you are likely evaluating yourself in a critical and judgmental manner.
+Although shame can often lead to challenges, it can sometimes serve a purpose.
+It can drive us to align with what is socially acceptable.
+Specifically, shame can prevent us from acting in ways that might lead to rejection by others.
+Additionally, shame can occasionally alert us when our actions do not align with our values.
+However, shame frequently appears in the counseling room as a complex and damaging emotion.
+It can stem from internalizing past experiences of being devalued, objectified, and humiliated.
+For instance, those who have had a critical parent, experienced trauma or neglect, been bullied, abused (sexually, physically, or verbally), or faced social stigma may have strong feelings of shame.

 Some attributes of shame-based behaviour: